Wang Jianwei: Artwork years 2000+

 Wang's artwork has appeared in international art fairs and exhibitions for over decades, with many works serving as a representation of Chinese contemporary avant-garde and installation art.
 He was invited to the First Gwangju Bienniale in South Korea in 1995, which was the first contemporary art biennial in Asia.
 In June 1997, Wang and Feng Mengbo became the first Chinese contemporary artists to participate in Documenta where Wang's Production was shown.
 Three years later, Wang participated in the 3rd Shanghai Biennale, which was the first Chinese biennial to include international and new-media artists in addition to traditional art forms.
 In the following years, Wang also joined the Twenty-Fifth São Paulo Biennial (2002) and the fiftieth Venice Biennale (2003).
 Exhibited works (in addition to the works above) include Reproduction (1995), My Visual Archive (2003), Flying Bird (2005), Dodge (2006), Hostage (2008), and Yellow Signal (2011).

-During the last two decades, he also met many globally established artists, curators, collectors and influential people, including Catherine David, curator for Documenta X in 1997, and Hou Hanru, a curator at Wiener Secession in Vienna, now the Consulting Curator of the Robert H. N. Ho Family Foundation Chinese Art Initiative at the Solomon R. Guggenheim Museum in New York.
+During the last two decades, Wang was introduced to international artists, curators, collectors, including Catherine David, curator for Documenta X in 1997, and Hou Hanru, a curator at Wiener Secession in Vienna, now the Consulting Curator of the Robert H. N. Ho Family Foundation Chinese Art Initiative at the Solomon R. Guggenheim Museum in New York.

 Time Temple at the Solomon R. Guggenheim Museum

 In 2014, Wang presented Wang Jianwei: Time Temple, the first of three commissions of The Robert H. N. Ho Family Foundation Chinese Art Initiative at the Guggenheim Museum.
 The initiative, which launched in 2013, was established to advance the achievements of contemporary Chinese artists and expand the discourse on contemporary Chinese art by commissioning Chinese artists to create major works that will be exhibited in the museum and enter into its permanent collection.

 This exhibition examines the contact between art and social reality.
-His highly innovative artworks consider space and time in elaborate ways: working from the notion that the production of artwork can be a continuous rehearsal, connecting theater, visual art, and film.
+His artworks consider space and time: working from the notion that the production of artwork can be a continuous rehearsal, connecting theater, visual art, and film.
 Wang Jianwei: Time Temple is the artist's first solo exhibition in North America.
 This exhibition comprises installation, painting, film, and a live theater production.

 Robert Yau Chung Ho, Chairman of the Robert H. N. Ho Family Foundation, on selecting Wang for the first Chinese Art Initiative commission, "Wang Jianwei is an artist who has been deeply involved within the Chinese art community since the 1980s.
 He is recognized for his intelligent and thought-provoking observations of contemporary Chinese art and society.
-It is fully deserved that such a wide-ranging and influential artist has been chosen to create a body of work for the first commission of The Robert H. N. Ho Family Foundation Chinese Art Initiative."
+Wang was chosen to create a body of work for the first commission of The Robert H. N. Ho Family Foundation Chinese Art Initiative."